Always Want To Heal Your Romantic Partner, Empath? 6 Tips To Break The Habit

 Empaths can easily go into someone else's energy or emotional experience, which requires sensitive people to stay centered and keep healthy boundaries.
 Respect yourself enough to step back from time to time so you don't become drained or ungrounded.

 Know that you can leave romantic relationships that don't serve you.

 Relationships move through cycles, so difficult cycles can and do shift.
 Yet it's important you feel you're getting something nourishing and substantial from your romantic partner.
 You deserve someone who will challenge, heal, and invite you to improve too!

 Looking inward will help reduce your urge to heal a partner or choose potential partners who are healing projects.
-In my new book Self-Care for Empaths, I offer 100 rituals, exercises, and quizzes to help you concentrate on you in healthy ways.
+In my new book Empath Heart, I offer rituals, exercises, and quizzes to help you concentrate on you in healthy ways.
 Sometimes you can positively and powerfully influence a partner by simply setting a healthy example.
 And a good self-care practice is the best empath energy shield around!

 People who are naturally strong in the healer archetype feel very on purpose and joyful when they are helping.
 Healers want to make other people, institutions, culture, and the world healthier.

 You can put this urge to use by taking a class on energy work, counseling, nutrition, or any other topic that wakes up the healer in you.
 You can also volunteer with animals, nature, or humans that need healing to honor, develop, and explore this important part of you.

 Tanya Carroll Richardson is a professional intuitive who has given readings to thousands of clients all over the world.
 She’s the author of nine nonfiction books including Empath Heart, Angel Intuition, Are You an Earth Angel?, and Self-Care for Empaths.
 Tanya has an annual calendar, A Year of Self-Love, and two oracle decks, Awakening Intuition and Grief, Grace, and Healing.